 Introduction

+This clause specifies an abstract model for a package.
+The requirements for mapping these concepts to a physical format, including specifically to ZIP files, are given in §9.

-9A package is a container that holds a collection of parts.
+A package is a container that holds a collection of parts.
 The purpose of the package is to aggregate constituent components of a document (or other type of content) into a single object.
 [Example: A package holding a document with a picture might contain two parts: an XML markup part representing the document and another part representing the picture. end example] The package is also capable of storing relationships between parts.

 The package provides a convenient way to distribute documents with all of their constituent components, such as images, fonts, and data.
 Although this Open Packaging specification defines a single-file package format, the package model allows for the future definition of other physical package representations.
 [Example: A package could be represented physically in a collection of loose files, in a database, or ephemerally in transit over a network connection. end example]